tommwambire/Original-Video-Content-Creation-Data-Analysis/README.md

-# Original Video Content Creation Data Analysis
+# Video Content Creation Data Analysis

 ## Introduction
 Video Content is any content that uses video or a series of moving images to pass information.
 The most common forms of such however are movies and series.
 Over the years these forms of video content have grown in popularity and have become a great source of entertainment, information, and artistic creativity.
 This has made video content a medium through which we share our culture throughout the world.